sensorbee/docs/source/bql/queries.rst

 Once a resulting relation :math:`O(R(t^*))` is computed, tuples in the relation need to be output as a stream again.
 In BQL, there are three different relation-to-stream operators, ``RSTREAM``, ``ISTREAM`` and ``DSTREAM``.
-We also call them "emit operators", since they control how tuples are emitted as output.
+They are also called "emit operators", since they control how tuples are emitted as output.
 In terms of BQL syntax, the emit operator keyword is given after the ``SELECT`` keyword, for example::

     SELECT ISTREAM uid, msg FROM ...